Florida Best Places to Retire - A Guide

 Economy and Home Prices

 In 2007 the Florida per capita income was $26,125, near the middle for all states.
 Median home value in early 2012 was $120,000, well below the national average of $145,000 (Zillow data).
 By way of comparison, the National Association of Realtors reports the median sales price of a home in the U.S. to be $164,500.
 Prices have declined drastically in Florida since 2006, particularly south Florida, where home values have been cut in half.
 In Cape Coral/Ft.
-Myers the median selling price was $146,100 in early 2013 (National Association of Realtors).
+Myers the median selling price was $190,000 in late 2014 (National Association of Realtors).

 Tax Burden: Florida's total state/local tax burden is 27th highest (Source: The Tax Foundation).